 Interviewees range from PhD students to Professors and the focus on science is wide, covering academia, big industry and individual entrepreneurship with scientists working across a range of scientific disciplines from food science to space science.

 A series of resources and learning materials have also been produced to help develop students' understanding and awareness of science and the diversity of scientists.
-These learning materials can be found here:
+These learning materials can be found at STEM Learning and Tes.

 - The scientists interviewed for the project described little or no evidence of direct or indirect racism in the British scientific workplaces they worked in.

 - Many of the interviewees did not regard science as an obvious, ‘normal’ or easy career choice for someone of their ethnic background.